kornerious/frontend-interviewer/FrontendInterviewerSpecs.md

 - **Step 1: Comprehensive Metadata Extraction**
   -
   - **Action:** A pure TypeScript function ingests the database.json array.
-It iterates through every TheoryItem, QuestionItem, and TaskItem, extracting their complete metadata while preserving their original array indexes.
+It iterates through every TheoryItem, QuestionItem, and TaskItem, extracting their complete metadata while preserving their original array indexes, and create new metadata.json file in folder where database.json is.
-  - **Specific Fields Extracted:**
-    -
+ !!!
+FIELDS TO BE EXTRACTED:
     - **TheoryItem**: relatedQuestions, relatedTasks, tags, technology, prerequisites, complexity, interviewRelevance, learningPath, requiredFor.
     - **QuestionItem**: topic, level, type, analysisPoints, keyConcepts, evaluationCriteria, tags, complexity, interviewFrequency, learningPath.
     - **TaskItem**: difficulty, tags, prerequisites, complexity, interviewRelevance, learningPath, relatedConcepts.
 - **Step 2: Building Global Foundational Graphs**
   -
-  - **Action:** Using the fully extracted metadata from Step 1, the system constructs two critical, global graphs.
+  - **Action:** Using the fully extracted metadata from Step 1 - metadata.json file, the system constructs two critical, global graphs.
   - **Graph 1 (Dependency Graph):** Creates directed edges "A → B" if item A is listed in item B's prerequisites field, or if item B is listed in item A's requiredFor field.
 This maps all inviolable prerequisite chains.
   - **Graph 2 (Similarity Graph):** Creates undirected edges between items.
 Edges are weighted based on shared tags, technology, relatedConcepts, and keyConcepts.
 The weight is given a significant boost if items also share the same learningPath.
 - **Step 3: Initial Deterministic Scoring**